Car collection of the 29th Sultan of Brunei: Bugatti collection

 The Bugatti EB 110 is a rear mid-engine sports car manufactured from 1991 to 1995.
 The royal family ordered a "few" EB 110s for the collection, including four EB 110 SS models with the respective production codes of 01, 02, 03, 13.
 SS01 was sold in the UK in the early 2000s.
 SS02, SS03 and SS13 are still in the royal family garages as of 2010, with one in a 1990s paint scheme.

 Ferrari collection

-The Sultan of Brunei received the first three F50 vehicles when manufacture of the vehicle started in May 1995.
-In the mid-1990s, Pininfarina created the ultra-secretive Ferrari FX (chassis 103396) for the Brunei royal family, which was an experimental concept that included a Formula One-style paddle shift gearbox operated by hydraulics, although it wasn't ready for production.
-The sultan funded the development of the Ferrari F50 GT, with three of the cars intended for him; however, the program was canceled due to internal conflicts and regulatory concerns despite the significant investment.
-Named after Pengiran Muda Bahar, the Ferrari 550 with a hardtop and automatic gearbox suffered significant damage but was fully restored around 2014, and is the only 550 Bahar seen outside Brunei.
+The Brunei royal family received the first three F50 vehicles when manufacture of the vehicle started in May 1995 as well as funding the development of the Ferrari F50 GT, with three of the cars intended for them.
+However, the program was canceled due to internal conflicts and regulatory concerns despite the significant investment.
+Named after Pengiran Muda Bahar, the Ferrari 550 with a hardtop and automatic gearbox suffered significant damage but was fully restored around 2014, and is the only 550 Bahar made and seen outside Brunei until sometime later where a low quality photo was taken and published showing the 550 Bahar being spotted at a traffic light in Brunei.